AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Messaging and Confirmation

 There are times when an action needs to be confirmed.
-In these cases, the user’s task will be interrupted with a message asking the user to confirm the operation before proceeding.
+In these cases, the user's task will be interrupted with a message asking the user to confirm the operation before proceeding.
 This message is presented via a modal dialog.

 ![](../../_images/pattern-library/datatable11.jpg)